KevinKra/Notes/certifications/aws/developer/resource.md

 ### Saved Configuration

-- A **_saved configuration_** is a template that you can use as a starting point for creating unique environment configurations.
+- A **_Saved Configuration_** is a template that you can use as a starting point for creating unique environment configurations.

-- The API and the AWS CLI refer to saved configurations as **_configuration templates_**.
+- The API and the AWS CLI refer to saved configurations as **_Configuration Templates_**.

 ### Platform

-**A _platform_ is a combination of an operating system, programming language runtime, web server, application server, and Elastic Beanstalk components.**
+- A **_Platform_** is a combination of an operating system, programming language runtime, web server, application server, and Elastic Beanstalk components.

 - You design and target your web application to a platform.
 Elastic Beanstalk provides a variety of platforms on which you can build your applications.